zznatzz/aleo/README.md

 **#check is snarkos is installed properly** snarkos --version

-# Create New account & save the pvt key and its details safely
+# Create New account & save the pvt key and its details safely you need in the next steps
 snarkos account new

 **#run prover node**